john-yuan/graphql-toolkit/README.md

 npm i @mygql/codegen --save-dev
 ```

+> If you don't want to install the command right now, there is a MyGQL online playground that you can paste your GraphQL introspection JSON in and then get the TypeScript output.
+[Click here to try the playground](https://mygqljs.github.io/#codegen).

 Next, we should create a config file.
 In our example, we will save our config file to `<root>/src/graphql/config.json`, and the content of config is:

 ```json